stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 ### Abstract Vulkan Object

-We also note that the majority of our Vulkan domain objects are derived from the logical device and share the following properties:
+We also note that the majority of the Vulkan domain objects are derived from the logical device and share the following properties:

 * A handle.